 Schar Ciabatta Par-Baked Rolls

 Ciabatta rolls make great burger buns because they’re sturdy enough to keep their shape even when laden with heavy patties and lots of toppings and/or when condiments and juices drip down all over the bread.
 These Schar Ciabatta Par-Baked Rolls are a fine choice because you can have them shipped to your door for a decent price thanks to their long shelf life.
 (Which gets even longer if you freeze them, of course.)
 Because they are par-baked (for the record, they’re cooked — you can eat one right out of the package with no worries), they remain a bit doughy and are sublime when toasted on the grill prior to use in burger craftsmanship.

 No, I didn’t say a sourdough hamburger roll, I said sourdough toast.
 If you’ve never eaten a juicy burger laden with toppings and sandwiched between two thick slices of crunchy sourdough, then it’s time you did so, fellah.
 The tang of the sourdough perfectly blends with the savory perfection of meat and cheese, all of it balanced by your favorite condiments and veggies.
 I like using sourdough bread instead of sourdough buns because you can slice the exact thickness of bread you want, and because it toasts much more evenly (and quickly) than rounded rolls.
-Try Zingerman’s (Better Than) San Francisco Style Sourdough for an amazing option available for mail order, or head to your local trusted bakery.
+Try Zingerman’s (Better Than) San Francisco Style Sourdough for an amazing option, or head to your local trusted bakery.

 - 10 Best New Cookbooks of 2019